rancher/rancher-docs/docs/how-to-guides/advanced-user-guides/enable-experimental-features/ui-server-side-pagination.md

 :::

-UI Server-Side Pagination caching provides an optional SQLite-backed cache of Kubernetes objects to improve performance.
+UI server-side pagination caching provides an optional SQLite-backed cache of Kubernetes objects to improve performance.
 This unlocks sorting, filtering and pagination features used by the UI to restrict the amount of resources it fetches and stores in browser memory.
 These features are primarily used to improve list performance for resources with high counts.

 This feature creates file system based caches in the `rancher` pods of the upstream cluster, and in the `cattle-cluster-agent` pods of the downstream clusters.
 In most environments, disk usage and I/O should not be significant.
 However, you should monitor activity after you enable caching.

 SQLite-backed caching persists copies of any cached Kubernetes objects to disk.
 See [Encrypting SQLite-backed Caching](#encrypting-sqlite-backed-caches) if this is a security concern.

-## Enabling SQLite-Backed Caching
+## Enabling UI Server-Side Pagination

 1. In the upper left corner, click **☰ > Global Settings > Feature Flags**.
 1. Find **`ui-sql-cache`** and select **⋮ > Activate > Activate**.